This virtual screenwriting course is taught by full-time working Hollywood screenwriter, Thomas Fenton.

-introduction to professional screenwriting as well as an intermediate honing of
+introduction to professional horror screenwriting as well as an intermediate honing of skills screenwriting course.

-Over the course of 4 weeks, you’ll learn the reality of being a working screenwriter and the nuances of the screenwriting business.
+Over the course of 3 hours, you’ll learn the reality of being a working screenwriter and the nuances of the horror screenwriting business.

-How to plan a story using outlines, treatments and notecards.
+How to plan a story using beat sheets and notecards.

 The Rule of Three to keep your writing sharp.

 How to choose the proper setting, theme and pace for your script.

 Creation of a scene.

 Mythos when is too much.
 When is too little.